imgly/pesdk-ios-examples/README.md

        	super.init(coder: aDecoder)
    	}

-   	override var filterType:IMGLYFilterType {
+   	override var filterType: FilterType {
-       	get {
         return IMGLYFilterType.Steel
    	}
 }
-}
 ```

 ### Fixed filter stack

-The `IMGLYPhotoProcessor` allows to apply any list of filters to an image.
+The `PhotoProcessor` allows to apply any list of filters to an image.
 In order to make the process easier and non-destructive, all the editor dialogs
 use a fixed-filter-stack.
 That means that the order of the filters is immutable and
 the user just sets the parameters for the distinct filters.